Tensor product algebras, Grassmannians and Khovanov homology: Khovanov homology

-It's this braid action which is ``responsible'' for Khovanov homology.
-For lovers of category $\cO$, we can identify this with natural representation-theoretic functors: if we identify with a block of category $\cO$ which is ``submaximally singular'' then they match with twisting functors and if we use the Koszul dual identification with a regular block of parabolic category $\cO$, they match with shuffling functors (this is proven in \cite{Webqui}).
+This braid action is closely related to Khovanov homology; there is a functor-valued invariant of tangles\footnote{Not quite the same as Khovanov's ``functor-valued invariant of tangles'' \cite{Kho02}.} which gives this action on braids and Khovanov homology on links.
+For lovers of category $\cO$, we can identify this with natural representation-theoretic functors: if we identify $A^\ell_n\mmod$ with a block of category $\cO$ which is ``submaximally singular'' then they match with twisting functors and if we use the Koszul dual identification with a regular block of parabolic category $\cO$, they match with shuffling functors (this is proven in \cite[Th.
+C]{Webqui}).